bill-nac/ripcurrent.github.ie/git.md

 ## Useful GIT Commands

-git reset --hard    : wipe all changes.
+wipe all changes.
 Will not remove folders by .dotnet, obj etc
+`git reset --hard`

-git clean -xdf --dry-run   : wipe all changes.
+wipe all changes.
 This should wipe obj/bin folders
+`git clean -xdf --dry-run `

 ## Configuration
-git config --global core.editor "nano"  : use Nano....wayyyyy easier to get going on
+use Nano....wayyyyy easier to get going on
+`git config --global core.editor "nano"`

 other options like vscode are possible, see [here](https://salferrarello.com/git-commit-message-editor/)

+## SSL Certificates
+if you are having problems with SSL, you can ignore error using:
+`git -c http.sslVerify=false push`